MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/data-access-governance-reports.md

 To get the latest data for a report, run the report.
 You can run all reports or select individual reports to run.
 It might take a few hours for reports to run.
 To check if a report is ready or when it was last updated, see the **Status** column.

 > [!NOTE]
-> Each report can run only once in 24 hours.
+> Each report can be run only once in 24 hours.

 :::image type="content" source="media/sensitivity-labels-reports-link.png" alt-text="Reports for sites with files labeled Confidential and Highly confidential":::